hebron-george/hebron-george.github.io/_posts/2023-01-21-open_fda_api.md

 The gem is still pretty new and needs to be iterated on but is mostly usable at the moment.

-Some things that could be improved upon are how the search query is created - it needs to be much more user friendly.
+Some things that could be improved upon are:
+- make the search query much more user friendly
+- generate documentation from RDoc/YARD style comments

 The FDA provides a downloadable list of fields that can be queried upon for each endpoint.
 The gem should use that list to verify that queries are valid.